-With 8 slots available for pre-doctoral training grants, the Bioengineering Training Grant Program offers selected students educational funding for the rigorous demands of Johns Hopkins biomedical engineering graduate program.
-The cornerstone of the BME program is the in-depth training of students in both life sciences and modern engineering, mathematics and computer science and in the conduct of original research leading to the doctoral dissertation.
+With eight slots available for pre-doctoral training, the Bioengineering Training Grant Program offers selected students educational funding for the rigorous demands of the Johns Hopkins biomedical engineering graduate program.
+The cornerstone of the BME program is the in-depth training of students in life sciences, modern engineering, mathematics, and computer science, and in the conduct of original research leading to the doctoral dissertation.

 Training Program in Neuroengineering